"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Zechariah 14:16-19 - And it shall come to pass that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the LORD of hosts, and to keep the Feast of Tabernacles.
 And it shall be that whichever of the families of the earth do not come up to Jerusalem to worship the King, the LORD of hosts, on them there will be no rain.
 If the family of Egypt will not come up and enter in, they shall have no rain; they shall receive the plague with which the LORD strikes the nations who do not come up to keep the Feast of Tabernacles.
 This shall be the punishment of Egypt and the punishment of all the nations that do not come up to keep the Feast of Tabernacles.

 The passage above shows that it will be mandatory for representatives of all the nations to attend the Feast of Tabernacles in Jerusalem every year.
 If a nation doesn't attend, they will suffer from drought.
-So we see that just because God lifts the curse on the earth at the beginning of the Millennium, plagues will still be used as punishment against nations that rebel against God.
+So we see that just because God lifts the curse on the earth at the beginning of the Millennium, God will still use plagues as punishment against nations that rebel against Him.
 Egypt will be such a rebellious nation.
 This shows that humans will fail the test of living up to God's standard, even during the Millennium.

 Ezekiel 40-48 also shows that God will re-institute temple worship and sacrifices in the Millennium.
 Many believe that the purpose for the sacrifices is to commemorate the sacrificial work that Christ did on the cross, since sacrifices are no longer needed as a covering for sin.
 During the Millennium, death and violence will be rare.
 Sacrificing animals will likely serve as a stark picture of the penalty Christ paid dying for our sins and serve as a reminder for His sacrifice:

 What is the purpose of the Millennium?